-Playing three years of 5.0 tennis showed that getting bumped up to 5.0 was no fluke.
+Playing five years of 5.0 tennis showed that getting bumped up to 5.0 was no fluke.
 I tried my best, lost most of the time, but still couldn’t get bumped down.
-I’m hoping that once league tennis starts, I’ll naturally get bumped down to 4.5 so I can play more competitive matches.

 Sometimes, you've got to recognize when you've reached your limits!
 Enjoy the ride and get off while you still can.
 And funny enough, I played two 9.5 matches this year as the 5.0 and won.